khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 ### Empty state

-A table empty state is shown when there is no data yet.
+A table's empty state displays when there is no data, yet.
 [See empty states guidelines](https://design.gitlab.com/regions/empty-states).

 ### Content alignment